fofr/cog-comfyui/README.md

 We recommend:

-- trying it with your favorite workflow and make sure it works
+- trying it on the website with your favorite workflow and making sure it works
-- writing code to customise the JSON you pass to the model, for example changing seeds or prompts
+- using your own instance to run your workflow quickly and efficiently on Replicate (see the guide below)
-- using the Replicate API to run the workflow
+- using the production ready Replicate API to integrate your workflow into your own app or website

-TLDR: json blob -> img/mp4

 ## What’s included